How to Setup a Windows RADIUS Server

 • Router-to-router

 While the integration between NPS and AD is more or less manageable, it’s an aging technology that is difficult to integrate into more modern infrastructures.
-This is especially noteworthy if you’re working in the cloud, which Microsoft doesn’t offer a RADIUS solution for.
+This is especially noteworthy if you’re working in the cloud, which Microsoft doesn’t offer a RADIUS solution.

 How To Set Up Windows RADIUS with NPS